main banner

 8. The R.C.O. carried out the normal overdue aircraft procedure.

-The skipper joined the RAF in 1937 on a Short Service Commission and was posted to 608 Sqn based at Thornaby and in December 1940 was posted to the then forming 221 Sqn at Bircham Newton.
 His NCO crew members spent the best part of 12 months training before going on Ops.
-This crew was the second in the Sqn to be lost but the first whilst operating from Limavady.
-At the time of his death, the pilot had 902 hours operational flying time.
+This crew was the second in the Squadron to be lost but the first whilst operating from Limavady.
+At the time of his death, he had 902 hours operational flying time.

 James Leonard